syrokomskyi/x-scale-dungeon-crawl-sprite/apps/sprites/work/redraw-v1/README.md

 Use the attached pixel image as reference for **composition and silhouette**, but reinterpret every surface, light, and texture in **a fully rendered, realistic way**.

-Use the name and description above to understand the creature's appearance and behavior.
+Use the name and description to understand the creature's appearance and behavior.

 --ar 1:1 --style raw

 ```

-## 2 Gemini, image mode
+### 2 Gemini, image mode

 Copy and paste name and description from <https://github.com/crawl/crawl/blob/master/crawl-ref/source/dat/descript/monsters.txt>.

-## 3 Comet, Assistant
+### 3 Comet, Assistant

 Open the Comet Assistant on the Gemini chat.